wpswings/wallet-system-for-woocommerce/README.txt

 = 2.0.1 - RELEASED ON 27 May 2021 =

-* FIX: Minor Bug and Issues Fixes.
+* Fix: Minor Bug and Issues Fixes.

 = 2.0.0 - RELEASED ON 20 May 2021 =